 The Test Burger

-Sometimes visual and tactile cues won’t be enough—or maybe you don’t feel like getting out a thermometer.
+Sometimes visual and tactile cues won’t be enough—or maybe you don’t feel like digging out your meat thermometer.
 The good news is you can always use one patty as a tester by simply cutting into it and inspecting the interiors.
-This should let you know whether you’ve achieved the desired level of doneness.
+This should let you know whether you’ve achieved the desired level of doneness, and acts as a general guide .

-Constructed from our award-winning French carbon steel, we designed the Carbon Steel Griddle to transform your kitchen (or grill, or campsite) into an impromptu diner.
+Constructed from our award-winning Carbon Steel, we designed our Griddle to transform your kitchen (or grill, or campsite) into an impromptu diner.
 Here are the three science-backed reasons proving why a griddle yields burgers that are more delicious, easier to make, and safer to cook.

 1. Carbon Steel’s Conductivity Makes for Deeper Sears

-While griddles are commonly made from cast iron, we chose to build ours from carbon steel.
-If you’ve never cooked with it before, consider carbon steel a happy medium between Stainless Clad and cast iron.
-Like stainless, carbon steel has impressive heat control and speed, but like cast iron it’s heat retentive and naturally non stick.
-Its conductivity also allows for deeper sears and better caramelization.
+While griddles are commonly made from cast iron, we chose to construct ours from carbon steel.
+If you’ve never cooked with it before, consider carbon steel a happy medium of the best parts of stainless steel and cast iron cookware.

 2. Durable Construction Means Indoor-Outdoor Cooking

-The griddle is durable up to 1200F and virtually indestructible.
-Outdoors, it sits comfortably on a grill grate or directly over the flame.
-It allows burgers to be cooked in their own grease, further ensuring they sear adequately and stay juicy.
-Yet if you were to look inside a restaurant kitchen, line cooks rely on massive flat tops—these are the inspiration for our griddle.
-Stovetop burgers tend to be mediocre, but the griddle changes that.
+Like all of our Carbon Steel Cookware, the Griddle is durable up to 1200F and virtually indestructible.
+Outdoors, it sits comfortably on a grill grate, stovetop, or directly over the flame.
+It allows burgers to be cooked in their own grease, further ensuring they sear adequately and stay juicy, no matter if you're cooking outside on the grill or inside on the stove.

 3. Sloping Sides and Raised Handles Are Safer

-The griddle’s sloped, tall edges protect you from unnecessary cleanup duties and the more real danger of potential flare ups and grease fires.
+The griddle’s sloped, tall edges protect you from not only unnecessary cleanup duties, but the more real danger of potential flare ups and grease fires.
 It maximizes cooking surface area and heat contact, but is shallow enough that burgers are seared rather than steamed.

-The raised handles and leather grips make lifting, transporting, and adjusting the griddle much easier and much safer.
+The raised handles and optional leather handle covers (that we can't recommend enough) make lifting, transporting, and adjusting the griddle much easier and safer.

 Ready to Cook?

-By now, you should have a firm understanding of the benefits and nonexistent drawbacks to cooking smash burgers over a griddle.
-While our Griddle does so much more than just cook burgers, it’s the perfect place to start exploring its potential.
+By now, you should have a firm understanding of the benefits (and nonexistent drawbacks) to cooking smash burgers over our Carbon Steel Griddle.
+Safe up to 1200F and compatible on stovetops, grills, or over an open flame, it's the portable, endlessly versatile cooktop you've been missing.
+And while it does so much more than just cook burgers, this is the perfect place to start exploring its potential.